NCERT Solutions Class 11 English Telephone Conversation – Free PDF Download

 brunette – Brunette means dark skin, dark hair and darkish or olive skin.

-peroxide blonde – This term refers to the unnaturally or harsh bleached palm and the sole of feet rather than the fair complexion.
+peroxide blonde – This term refers to the unnaturally or harshly bleached palm and the sole of feet rather than the fair complexion.
 Peroxide is basically a chemical used as a bleaching agent.

-raven black – Raven black is a metaphorical expression which explains the intensity of black colour.
-Raven is a large, dark coloured bird of the crow family.
-This metaphor is used to describe people who are dark skinned.
+raven black – Raven black is a metaphorical expression which explains the intensity of the black colour.
+The Raven is a large, dark-coloured bird of the crow family.
+This metaphor is used to describe people who are dark-skinned.

 Understanding The Poem